 - Do not wear lipstick, lip gloss, or Chapstick.
 Some projects require blowing through the pipe, and lip cosmetics add to contamination.

 Pictures are worth a thousand words!
 Feel free to take them and share them!
 Please tag us so that you can help spread the word about your glass-blowing experiences.
 We take lots of photos, too, so; please notify us if we cannot use your image for marketing/website purposes.

 Do not: blow in our pipes if you are sick or think you may be sick.

 Filling Out the Safety Questionnaire

-- If someone purchased this for you or you are participating in an event or workshop, please add the event sponsor’s name.
+- If someone purchased this for you or participating in an event or workshop, please add the event sponsor’s name.

-- If someone younger than 18 years old is participating the parent or legal guardian must fill out the safety waiver out for them and give their consent to participate.
+- If someone younger than 18 years old is participating, the parent or legal guardian must fill out the safety waiver and give their consent to participate.
 It is best if they accompany them to the studio.